ConnorLinfoot/BetterChat/README.md

 * Remember players channels option - If they player re-logs or the server restarts/reloads the player will be on the same channel.
 * Fixed players been in "null" channel on reload.
 * On-the-fly channels - Easily create and manage channels without even opening the config.
+* Added a "fallback" command if the plugin fails to start

 #### Version 1.0
 * Initial Release.